-The plans are anticipated to be complete, approved by all agencies and ready to bid in March 2020.
-Construction is anticipated to begin in July 2022 and completed in October 2024.
+The plans were completed, and the project was advertised for bid in October 2020.
+Construction began in May 2021 and is anticipated to be completed in October 2022.
 The total project cost is estimated to be \$29.8 million.

 Image source: www.placentia.org/Placentia-Metrolink-Site-Plan (Wildan Engineering)